If you are a soccer player who wants to improve your game, you need to pay attention to your soccer nutrition.

 - Sports gel or a sports chew

-After: You should eat post game meals or snacks high in carbohydrates and protein and low in fat within 30 minutes after a game or practice.
+You should eat post game meals or post game snack high in carbohydrates and protein and low in fat within 30 minutes after a game or practice.
 This will help replenish your glycogen stores and repair your muscle tissue.

 Some examples of post-game or post-practice meals or snacks are: